igaray/tesina/md/niko2019_responsive_compilers_en.md

   The way compilers usually work is this batch compilation model, in which one runs the compiler, process the whole source and produce an output and maybe gets an error out of it.
   That is precisely how rustc, the Rust compiler, was written in the beginning.

-<<<MARK>>>

   The reason that there has been a change is that the way one interacts with compilers has changed.
-  These days people are working with IDEs and want a different way to interact with the source in this model.
+  These days people work with IDEs and want a different way to interact with the source in this model.
-  You want to take messed up inputs and make sense of them, you want to be able to do completions, and jump to definitions in an interactive way
+  It's necessary to accept erroneous inputs and make sense of them, perform source code completions, and jump to definitions in an interactive way.

   What if the Dragon Book were written today?

-I think there are more questions than answers, we dont have all the things written down to make the book, but I have a lot of experiences of what we tried and the challenges that come with those experiences.
+  There seem to be more questions than answers, not everything needed to make the book has been written down, but the rustc implementation community has a lot of experiences of what they tried and the challenges that come with those experiences.

   The first thing to learn about this environment today is that there has been a big shift during the last couple of years in how IDEs are written.
 Microsoft introduced VS Code, which is an amazing editor, but among the many amazing things it introduced is the LSP (Language Server Protocol), which is an intermediate protocol for interfacing between the language that's being compiled and the editor that is interacting, so that neither have to be tied to each other.

   It used to be the case that when you wrote, e.g. an Eclipse plugin for your language, it just worked in Eclipse and if you wanted to provide the same extension for Netbeans, Emacs, Vim, etc you would have to rewrite most of the plugin.
 LSP lets you sidestep that.

-  For example in the Rust community we have a language service which works for Emacs, Vim, etc, whatever editor or IDE supports the LSP.
+  As an example in the Rust community we have a language service which works for Emacs, Vim, or any editor or IDE which supports the LSP.

 # The "responsive" compiler